TRUMPF-IoT/cdeDocs/docs/thebook/cdeSampleSolution.md

 5) Connecting the Host to the Cloud Relay
 6) Diagnosing issues with Relays
 7) Communication between Plugins
-8) Using the Rules Engine
-9) Adding a local node to your mesh
+8) Adding a local node to your mesh
-10) Creating an installer for the Solution
+9) Creating an installer for the Solution
-11) Publishing the installer to the WinGet Depot
+10) Publishing the installer to the WinGet Depot
-12) Customizing the NMI Skin
+11) Customizing the NMI Skin
-13) Securing the Host using SSL
+12) Securing the Host using SSL
+13)

+During the tutorial we will make use of a variety of existing plugins.
+You only have to do very little coding during the tutorial

 ## Getting Visual Studio Ready